The Mongolian Naadam Festival

 Ride with Stone Horse and include the Mongolian Naadam Festival in Your Travel Experience

-Plan your riding holiday with Stone Horse Expeditions to take in the Naadam celebrations, and enjoy a Naadam bonus package.
+Plan your riding holiday with Stone Horse Expeditions to take in the Naadam celebrations.
 For guests taking part in our horseback expedition July 1 – 10 we offer a guide and vehicle, city tour on July 10, and visit to Naadam festival events for a fee of $ 200.00.
+The same goes for the horsetrek tour July 16 – 25, for riding guests wanting to attend the Naadam Festival before their ride.

 Make your reservations for your riding holiday with the Naadam package EARLY!